CS-3311-JDE-3346/vocoder-webapp/README.md

 build out future educational aspects off the basic vocoder.
 We thought that this way would be easier for us as well as coding out the vocoder ourselves would also give us knowledge in vocoders ourselves, which would make implementing the educational aspects later even easier for us.

+This is only a website and is intended to work on Windows, MacOS, and Linux OS.

 ## Getting Started